Skip to main content

 Below is an update of a previous blog post where we discussed the tragic 2008 death of one of the leaders of the Louisville, KY legal community, and Fishman Marketing’s favorite client ever, Marc Yussman.

-Marc was charming, fun, dynamic, generous — a brilliant Goldberg Simpson lawyer, a savvy businessman, and most importantly, an absolutely terrific guy.
-He’d pick me up at the airport at 9:00 am with a couple short, fat Nub cigars that we’d smoke while barreling to the firm in his Porsche, laughing all the way.
+Marc was charming, fun, dynamic, and generous — a brilliant Goldberg Simpson lawyer, a savvy businessman, and most importantly, an absolutely terrific guy.
+He’d pick me up at the airport at 9:00 am with a couple of short, fat Nub cigars that we’d smoke while barreling to the firm in his Porsche, laughing all the way.

 Marc died suddenly at just 50 years old, sending the firm reeling.
 We needed to respond quickly and appropriately.